alexandrevicenzi/Flex/README.md

 The recommend way to install is over [pelican-themes](https://github.com/getpelican/pelican-themes).

 The `master` branch is the development branch.
-If you're happy with fresh new things and maybe sometimes (~most of time~) broken things you can clone the `master`, but I would recommend to you to clone a tag branch.
+If you're happy with fresh new things and maybe broken things you can clone the `master`, but I would recommend to you to clone a tag branch.

 ## Documentation